csuoc/breaking_vlad_audio_AI/README.md

-# Automatic extraction, transcription and translation of a Youtube channel using Python and Artificial Intelligence.
+# Automatic extraction, transcription and translation of Youtube channel's videos using Python and Artificial Intelligence.

 I keep learning and progressing.
 These last weeks I have had the honour of collaborating with Vladimir Sánchez Gonzaga, CEO of **BreakingVlad** (https://breakingvlad.com/) with more than 350.000 subscribers on Youtube, for the expansion of his educational project in English.